 Fig trees belong to a unique tree species that usually produces around two to three fruit crops annually.
 The defining element of these trees is that they are entirely drought-tolerant and come with multiple vital qualities.

 Originating from the Ficus genus, this tree was known to be first cultivated in the Eastern Mediterranean parts and certain parts of Western Asia almost 5,000 years back.

-Fig trees can assume a height of up to a whopping 15 to 30 feet and although they do not have any specific care requirements, you need to prune them from time to you.
-If you are planning to cultivate the fig tree in a small container, you might also want to restrict its height by planting it in a container.
+Fig trees can assume a height of up to a whopping 15 to 30 feet, and although they do not have any specific care requirements, you need to prune them from time to time.
+If you plan to cultivate the fig tree in a small container, you might also want to restrict its height.

 Types of Fig Trees

 Some of the common fig trees that you can consider growing in your home include: